buyer-intelligence

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences, front-loaded with the purpose, and every phrase adds value.
-No redundant or extraneous information.
+The description is concise with two sentences, front-loaded with the tool's core action and components.
+No unnecessary words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.